midorikocak/nano/README.md

 ### Basic Auth

-It's possible hide your routed behind an authentication layer.
+It's possible hide your routes behind an authentication layer.
 Currently it expects basic auth, more methods to come soon.

 ``` php